Article

 Customer-Based Execution and Strategy for the Industrial Equipment and Services Company, courtesy of C-CUBES™

-The CUBES diagram shows that the top areas of customer experience relating to overall value were technical issues, brand equity, sales team issues and project delivery.
+The CUBES diagram shows that the top areas of customer experience relating to overall value were technical issues, brand equity, sales team issues project delivery.

 Management was surprised by the impact of technical issues on overall value.
 The executives had always assumed the main drivers for customer value were the company’s sales team and project delivery.